 Vital SEO Methods Your Facebook Is Missing

 More clicks mean more traffic, which is vital for your rankings.
 More people sharing your content improves your chances of boosting your search engine rankings.
-So, how do you maximise your Facebook business page to achieve this?
+So, how do you maximize your Facebook business page to achieve this?

 Your Name Is One Of The Most Important Steps